arsenvlad/arm-examples/dynamic-number-of-datadisks/README.md

+Update: This is an outdated approach that was needed only prior to ARM templates supporting copy for properties.
+You no longer need to use this approach.
+See this doc for the property iteration approach that is built into ARM template language https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-multiple#property-iteration

 # Dynamic Number of Data Disks

-Using nested deployment template to generate a unique array of dataDisks to use for the Virtual Machine
+Using nested deployment template to generate a unique array of dataDisks to use for the Virtual Machine.

 ### Set environment variables